 An awesome video about web 2.0.

-jkilian asked: Prakrati, are you a liar (in terms of being a marketer)? :)
+jkilian said: Prakrati, are you a liar (in terms of being a marketer)? :)

 If I said yes, I would be lying?